lavanya-sr8/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe

-This python code plays the game in place of the user by selecting the best possible move against the opponent (PC), making an intelligent choice
+This python code plays the game in place of the user by selecting the best possible move against the opponent (PC), making an intelligent choice.
+The search strategy used by this code is greedy best-first search.

 It uses the following heuristic to evaluate the best choice for every move: